 When visiting Pacific City, be sure to check out Pelican Brewing.
 The jaw dropping views of Cape Kiwanda, beer-inspired food, and award-winning beer make this a local favorite spot to relax and have a good meal.

-Another must visit is Stimulus Coffee + Bakery.
+Another must visit is Stimulus Coffee + Bakery in downtown Pacific City.
 This is a great spot to satisfy your sweet tooth and grab a cup of coffee before you head out to walk on the beach.

 Aside from a long list of delicious coffees and treats, they offer bagels and sandwiches, so it's the perfect place to stop by at any time of day.